 What is the city centre access issue?

 A big issue affecting York’s disability community at the moment is around the extended footstreets.
 Essentially, in June 2020, the footstreets area (or pedestrianised area) was temporarily extended to allow for better social distancing.
 However, this meant that streets that had previously allowed Blue Badge holders access were now closed to Blue Badge holders.
-The temporary decision was made permanent on 18th November by members of Executive – made up of Liberal Democrats and Green Party councillors.
+The temporary decision was made permanent on 18th November 2021 by members of the Council Executive – made up of Liberal Democrats and Green Party councillors – despite extensive objections from disabled people and organisations, including York Disability Rights Forum.

-The vote by Exectutive means Blue Badge holders can no park or be dropped off on the streets in question between 10.30 and 5pm.
+The vote by the Council Exectutive means Blue Badge holders can no longer park or be dropped off on the streets in question between 10.30 and 5pm.
 This is now permanent.
-Further, they voted to temporarily make this 10.30-7pm so pavement cafes can continue.
-They will also start the process of consultation around making the 5-7pm aspect permanent.
+Further, they voted to temporarily extend this to 7pm so pavement cafes can continue, and this may soon become permanent.

-These streets included Goodramgate, Blake Street and Lendal and allowed Blue Badge holders to park close enough to get to important facilities such as cash machines, banks and opticians and places such as Betty’s, Browns and Boyes.
-Being able to get to cafes and restaurants allowed for Blue Badge holders to meet up with friends and family and engage in common social activities.
+These streets included Goodramgate, Blake Street and Lendal that previously allowed Blue Badge holders to park close enough to get to important facilities such as cash machines, banks and opticians and places such as Betty’s, Browns and Boyes.
+Being able to get to cafes, restaurants, cinema and so on allowed for Blue Badge holders to meet up with friends and family and engage in common social activities.

 Blue Badge holders can be eligible for a variety of reasons but some key ones include: